 Follow Whitney Tingle on Instagram (@whitneytingle) and you’ll be instantly inspired, and maybe a tad envious, of her always glowing skin (filter or no filter), delicious, avocado-filled salads, and seemingly carefree attitude.
-Six years ago, the former New York City financier traded in her suits for white bohemian dresses, and cofounded Sakara Life, the organic, plant-based food delivery service that has a cult following for celebs like Lily Aldridge and Kate Hudson.
+Six years ago, the former New York City financier traded in her suits for white bohemian dresses and co-founded Sakara Life, the organic, plant-based food delivery service that has a cult following with celebrities like Lily Aldridge and Kate Hudson.
 When we found out Tingle was engaged—she’s getting married in June in Tel Aviv—we shamelessly grilled her about how she’s prepping for her wedding.

 I do love the True Botanical line; it’s completely organic.
 I’m using their Cellular Repair Serum—it helps plump your skin and make it glow—and the Pure Radiance Oil.
 Also, I’m really into baths right now.
 You always hear about how Egyptian royalty took baths, and the French take baths, but in our culture, everyone just jumps in the shower.
 So when I have the time, I’ve been taking baths with Pursoma Bath Soak with French Clay, and it makes my skin feel incredible.

-On her fitness regimen: I do Pilates, and I just started doing yoga with a new company called Caravan.
-Right now they’re doing everything via email—it’s an underground wellness company; they haven’t launched formally yet, but they’re putting up a new Web site soon.
+I do Pilates, and I just started doing yoga with a new company called Caravan.
+Right now they’re doing everything via email—it’s an underground wellness company; they haven’t launched formally yet, but they’re putting up a new Website soon.
 They come to your apartment for workouts.
 My fiancée does it with me, too.
 It’s not just a great thing for my body, but it’s also really good for managing stress levels, and it has become a fun bonding experience with my fiancé.
 Planning a wedding can be really stressful, and having that time together is really beneficial.